 Pages available as both HTTP and HTTPS

 If you don’t resolve these URL issues, you’ll see your incoming link juice diluted between all the different variations.
-To find instances where this might be occurring, do a site crawl with Screaming Frog or use Google Search Console HTML Improvements to find duplicate title tags and meta descriptions.
+To find instances where this might be occurring, run a crawl using WooRank's Site Crawl or use Google Search Console HTML Improvements to find duplicate title tags and meta descriptions.
 Check to see if there are variations of the same URL.

 Fixing this problem could be as easy as deploying 301 redirects on your non-canonical URL variations, ie: pointing users to URLs in all lowercase, or URLs that include a trailing slash.
 As mentioned earlier, 301s will pass on almost the full value of the link, consolidating your equity on a single URL.